Computer Information Systems

 IT Support Specialist Certificate (ITC)

 This certificate will prepare students for the information technology (IT) field, especially related to IT support specialist and helpdesk entry positions.
-Students will utilize software applications, networks, and web servers; query database applications to locate, evaluate, and use data; create web pages and web graphics; create written documentation and oral presentations; configure, monitor, secure, and administer network resources; as well as demonstrate technical skills and ability in analyzing, assessing, diagnosing, and troubleshooting hardware, software, network, and other desktop issues.
+Students will utilize software applications, networks, and web servers; query database applications to locate, evaluate, and use data; configure, monitor, secure, and administer network resources; as well as demonstrate technical skills and ability in analyzing, assessing, diagnosing, and troubleshooting hardware, software, network, and other desktop issues.
 Additionally, students may apply this certificate as a step toward the Computer Information Systems (CIS) Degree.

 Year 1 | ||